What is matcha and why is it suddenly everywhere?

 You’ll find matcha commonly sold in two grades:

 Ceremonial Matcha.
 This is the highest grade – made only from carefully selected plants.
 Everything from growing to harvesting to processing this matcha is given higher attention to detail.
 The result?
 The most exquisite form of matcha you can get – good enough to drink on its own, no sweeteners or additives needed whatsoever.
+We buy Encha brand on Amazon.

 - Culinary Matcha.
 This lower-grade is characterized by a stronger, more astringent flavor.
 You’ll also notice a darker green color compared to the brilliant bright green that characterizes ceremonial matcha.
 This matcha can still be sipped but is often better suited as a mixer for drinks or a cooking ingredient.